Ghostlun/UnsplashCloneApp/README.md

 [Details Screen]
 <div>This is a detail Screen.
-Once user wants to see picture cleary, then you can click the image, image will display</div>
+Once user wants to see picture, then you can click the image, detailed image will display</div>
 <p align="center">
  <img src = "https://github.com/Ghostlun/UnsplashCloneApp/blob/master/UnsplashCloneApp/Resources/Github%20Resource/detailsScreen.png" width = 200 height = 410/>
  </p>